First Tier Tribunal (Property Chamber): Presenting a Case

 This first step will see the Tribunal try to clarify the issues, offer a mediation service and set out instructions for the conduct of the case.
 Regulations prescribe that at this Review the Tribunal will “endeavour to secure that the parties make all such admissions and agreements as ought reasonably to be made by them in relation to the proceedings; and record in any order made at the pre-trial review any such admission or agreement or any refusal to make such admission or agreement.”

 In plain English this means that the Pre-Trial Review Order makes no reference to any offers made by leaseholders or that the freeholder may refuse to negotiate.
 It is therefore essential to have this information on record, for it may have a direct bearing on the issue of costs later on.

 2: Application & Hearing Fee

 The applicant will pay an application fee and, where a hearing is held, a hearing fee, after which each party normally pays their own costs.
 While the majority of leasehold owners choose to represent themselves (due to the potential cost of hiring legal representation) freeholders are much more likely to have recourse to legal representation, particularly the large players.
-This will however depend on the terms of the lease as to whether such costs will be paid by the lessees through the service charges, or directly from the leaseholder.
-It is however important to note that he payment of costs by leaseholders are limited only in certain circumstances.
+The terms of the lease will determine as to whether such costs will be paid by the lessees through the service charges, or directly from the leaseholder.
+It is however important to note that the payment of costs by leaseholders are limited only in certain circumstances.
 They can, in fact, be unlimited, and can be awarded by a superior court.
 This can only be avoided by the Tribunal making an order under s20c the Landlord and Tenant Act 1985.

 It is however important to note that the jurisdiction to make an order under s20C of the Landlord and Tenant Act 1985 is untouched by these rules which can be found here.